meilisearch/documentation/learn/advanced/asynchronous_operations.md

 3. Once the task has completed processing, Meilisearch marks it as `succeeded`, if it was successful, or `failed`, if there was an error.
 4. Tasks marked as `succeeded` or `failed` are not deleted and will remain visible in [the task list](/reference/api/tasks.md#get-tasks)

-Tasks are processed in the order they were enqueued, with one exception: `dumpCreation`.
-Dumps are prioritized over all other tasks in the queue.
-Their task `uid` still reflects when they were enqueued relative to other tasks.
+### Task priority

+The following list shows different task types in decreasing order of priority:

+1. `taskCancelation`
+2. `taskDeletion`
+3. `snapshotCreation`
+4. `dumpCreation`
+5. All other task types in the order they were enqueued

 ## Terminate Meilisearch while a task is being processed